Hi. My name is Jaime. I am a grateful compulsive overeater, anorexic and bulimic.

 And it did.

 With recovery came the sincerest of honesty, becoming painstakingly open with my eating disorder, and myself.
 This body was no longer mine and it was in that message where I would find acceptance.
-I knew the moment I learned that I was going to become a mother that I would have to forsake the body I had finally learned to love and what it eats, looks like and how it operates.
+I had finally learned to love and what it eats, looks like and how it operates.
 I was doing it all for my son.
 The work that lead to this moment would offer the greatest reward, a present mother who was able to be in love with her child.

 For the first time in my life I found beauty in my body.
 The ever-evolving shape of my belly granted me freedom.
 Scared, fearful, brave and courageous, turning my body over to the care of my unborn son was my first step into motherhood.
 It was no longer about me.
 This body was no longer mine.
 It was his.